talkable/talkable-docs/source/integration/loyalty.rst

 4. Define Loyalty points redemption batches.

    Each redemption batch determines progressive point redemption options based on the available points balance of the loyalty member.
-For example: 500 points would equal a discount coupon for $40 off, 1000 points would equal $100 and so on.
+   For example, 500 points would equal a discount coupon for $50 off, 1000 points would equal $100, and so on.

-   For every redemption batch please generate single-use coupons for a certain discount amount ($40 off, $100 off, etc) and upload all coupons lists into Talkable loyalty coupon lists.
+   For every redemption batch, please generate single-use coupons for a certain discount amount ($50 off, $100 off, etc.) and upload all coupon lists into Talkable loyalty coupon lists.

    It is recommended to upload 100,000 single-use coupons into every coupon list.